Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Today is a packed day of sightseeing in Palermo.

-While you’re here, don’t miss the Palazzo dei Normanni (also known as the Royal Palace) and its exquisitely beautiful Palatine Chapel.
-Other must-sees are Palermo Cathedral (head to the roof for great views), the Byzantine mosaic masterpieces at the Church of Santa Maria dell’Ammiraglio, and the Arab-Norman Church of San Cataldo right next door.
+Other must-sees are Palermo Cathedral (head to the roof for great views), the Byzantine mosaic masterpieces at La Martorana (the Church of Santa Maria dell’Ammiraglio), and the Arab-Norman church, Chiesa di San Cataldo right next door.

-Also nearby is the 16th-century Fontana Pretoria, better known as the ‘Fountain of Shame’ on account of its marble nudes.
-The monastic neighbours of the day were apparently unamused.
+Also nearby is the 16th-century Fontana Pretoria, better known as the ‘Fountain of Shame’ on account of its marble nudes: the monastic neighbours of the day were apparently unamused.

 Highlights: Markets | Teatro Massimo | Capuchin Catacombs | Monreale Cathedral

-Total driving time: No driving today.
+Total driving time: No driving today

 Overnight: Palermo

-Start today by immersing in the bustle of one of Palermo’s outdoor markets.
-These are a legacy of the city’s 9th century days under Arab rule as the capital of the Emirate of Sicily.
 There’s a market in each of the city’s four historic quarters.
 The most popular for tourists is Mercato di Ballarò.
 The markets are open daily except Sunday and they’re most buzzy in the mornings.
-As with all markets and busy places, watch your pockets and keep your valuables close.
+As with markets and busy spaces anywhere, keep your valuables close.

 After the markets, maybe join a tour of the ornate Teatro Massimo, the third largest theatre in Europe.
 There’s also the morbidly fascinating Capuchin Catacombs, where thousands of mummified bodies line the walls.

-If you’re a World Heritage seeker like us, consider an afternoon trip to the World Heritage Monreale Cathedral.
-Take bus 389 from Piazza Indipendenza, behind the Palazzo dei Normanni and time your arrival for when the Cathedral reopens after lunch at 2pm (Sundays it’s only open in the afternoon).
+To get to Monreale, take bus 389 from Piazza Indipendenza in Palermo (behind the Palazzo dei Normanni), and time your arrival for when the Cathedral reopens after lunch at 2pm (Sundays it’s only open in the afternoon).

-Day 4 – Trapani via Segesta & Erice
+Day 4: Trapani via Segesta and Erice

-Highlights: Segesta Archaeological Park | Erice‘s medieval streets and views | Dinner in Trapani
+Highlights: Segesta Archaeological Park | Erice‘s medieval streets and views | Evening in Trapani

 Total driving distance: appx.
 115km (71 miles)